 King cake on the quick!
 Prepared sweet-roll dough and colorful frostings speed up the cake-making process.
 "Beads, additional plastic babies, curly ribbon, and other festive trinkets can be used to decorate the cake." -- BUDDHAFULDREAMER

 See how to make the famous King Cake from scratch.
 A filling of cinnamon, sugar, and pecans is rolled up in a sweet yeast dough and baked -- then topped with a glaze and festive purple, green, and gold sugars.

-To hide the toy baby into the cake, insert it into a slice while the cake is still slightly warm from baking.
+To hide the toy baby into the cake, insert it into the cake while it's still slightly warm from the oven.
 The icing and sugar decoration should cover your tracks.
 If you're worried about a choking hazard, substitute an orange wedge or pecan halves for the toy.

 The king cake tradition began in France in the 19th century, and honors the Christian story of the three kings traveling with gifts for the Christ child.
 The cake's three colors represent justice (purple), faith (green), and power (gold).
 The cake's ring shape, too, is significant, symbolizing the unity of all Christians as well as the shape of a king's crown.

 Before plastic toy babies, bakers added dried peas, coins, pecans, or beans in the cake to bestow wealth, luck, and to pick the Mardi Gras king and queen.
 Today people of all faiths enjoy king cakes between Twelfth Night (Epiphany) and Mardi Gras.